NinVoido/spotify-vpn/doc/man-sections/client-options.rst

      close and reopen the TUN/TAP interface.
 This could cause the client to exit with a fatal error.

-  If ``--remote`` is unspecified, OpenVPN will listen for packets from any IP address, but will not act on those packets unless they pass all authentication tests.
+  If ``--remote`` is unspecified, spotify will listen for packets from any IP address, but will not act on those packets unless they pass all authentication tests.
 This requirement for authentication is binding on all potential peers, even those from known and supposedly trusted IP